Brew Ratio

 I spent years eyeballing scoops before I finally bought a $15 scale.
 The first time I weighed 15 grams of coffee and 240 grams of water at exactly 1:16, the difference in consistency blew me away.
 Same beans, same grinder, but every cup tasted the way I wanted it to.

-How brew ratios work
+How do brew ratios work?

 A brew ratio is expressed as coffee : water by weight in grams.
 A ratio of 1:16 means 1 gram of coffee for every 16 grams of water.